-Leon Fleisher, sublime pianist with one hand or two, dies at 92
+Leon Fleisher, sublime pianist undaunted by mysterious hand malady, dies at 92

 Besides his wife, survivors include three children from his first marriage, Deborah, Richard and Leah; two children from his second marriage, Paula and Julian; and two grandchildren.

 Mr. Fleisher was the subject of Nathaniel Kahn’s Oscar-nominated documentary short “Two Hands” (2006).
 His awards and honors included the Kennedy Center Honors in 2007.
-Uncertain about accepting the honor under a political administration he did not support, he wrote an open letter to The Washington Post, protesting the Bush White House’s policies regarding war in Iraq, torture of prisoners and other decisions that he said amounted to a “systematic shredding of our nation’s Constitution [that] have left us weak and shamed at home and in the world.”
+Uncertain about accepting the honor under a political administration he did not support, he wrote an open letter to The Washington Post, protesting the Bush White House’s policies regarding the Iraq War, torture of prisoners and other decisions that he said amounted to a “systematic shredding of our nation’s Constitution [that] have left us weak and shamed at home and in the world.”

 The letter, which detailed his inner struggle about whether to accept the honor, stirred a certain amount of controversy, but made him even more of a hero in the eyes of many of his younger students.